-The car's vehicle identification number (VIN) is the identifying code for a specific automobile.
-The VIN serves as the car's fingerprint, as no two vehicles in operation have the same VIN.
+The Vehicle Identification Number (VIN) is the identifying code for a specific automobile.
 A VIN is composed of 17 characters (digits and capital letters) that act as a unique identifier for the vehicle.
-A VIN displays the car's unique features, specifications and manufacturer.
+A VIN displays the car's unique features, specifications, and manufacturer.
 Prior to 1981, VINs varied in length from 11 to 17 characters.

-The Hull Identification Number (HIN) is a 12 or 14 character serial number that uniquely identifies a boat.
+The Hull Identification Number (HIN) is a 12 or 14 character serial number that uniquely identifies a motorboat or vessel.

-Vehicles with discrepancies in documentation, or which do not conform to established standards, may be required to have a VIN verification performed under terms and conditions as prescribed by and at the discretion of the Vermont DMV Chief Inspector's office.
+Vehicles with discrepancies in the documentation, or which do not conform to established standards, may be required to have a VIN verification performed under terms and conditions as prescribed by, and at the discretion of the Vermont DMV Chief Inspector's office.

 VIN Verifications in Vermont

 VIN verifications conducted in Vermont are to be completed by a Vermont law enforcement officer, personnel employed by a law enforcement unit who, for this purpose, are under the direct supervision of a law enforcement officer, or DMV employees designated by the Vermont Commissioner of Motor Vehicles.